 Then I cleaned everything up and taped off where I was going to apply caulk along my edges.
 If you do this be sure to remove your tape as soon as you can to prevent the caulk from adhering to- this will mess up your caulk lines.

 Later that night I cut the power and added extenders to the electrical outlets and light switches so that they would be flush with the new tiles.
-And then the tile work was done!

 I tried photographing the kitchen a few times and it’s just very difficult to do.
 It’s a little on the dark side, so I apologize for the photo quality issues.